MCC is here to help

 The Games

 There has been a bit of variation in the games included in the Solve assessment/PSG over the years and what specific form those games take.
 Imbellus and McKinsey had experimented with whole new configurations as well as making smaller, iterative tweaks over time.
-That being said, the 2023 Redrock case studies (seemingly added by McKinsey themselves without Imbellus) are by far the largest change to Solve since that assessment's genesis back in 2017.
+Redrock replaced the plant defense game (seemingly added by McKinsey themselves without Imbellus) and 2024 saw the introduction of the Sea Wolf game.

 Given that innovation seems to continue (especially with the lengthy feedback forms some candidates are being asked to fill in after sitting the newest iteration), there is always the chance you might be the first to receive something new.